CHaucke89/pycentauri/README.md

   invocation; the HTTP/MCP servers hold exactly one long-lived slot.
-- **Paused/errored states don't push Attributes.** Every SDCP command needs the printer's `MainboardID`, which normally arrives in an Attributes push — but not while paused or errored. pycentauri pre-seeds it from UDP discovery on every connect.
+- **Paused/errored states don't push Attributes.** Every SDCP command needs the printer's `MainboardID`, which normally arrives in an Attributes push — but not while paused or errored.
+CentauriPilot pre-seeds it from UDP discovery on every connect.
 If you call `Printer.connect()` on a paused printer without discovery, pass `mainboard_id=` yourself.